mayng1231/3d-boutons/README.md

-# 3d Bouton Reconstructions
+# 3d Bouton Plots
-This repository contains 547 boutons--proofread by hand in Webknossos--whose mesh were downloaded through Webknossos Python API and reconstructed though plotly.
+This repository contains 547 boutons--proofread by hand in Webknossos--whose EM masks were downloaded through the SegCLR notebook using Tensorstore 2 and reconstructed using Plotly.
 These boutons are available for download and viewing through the HTML files.

 <img width="596" height="593" alt="image" src="https://github.com/user-attachments/assets/bf28ad03-a30c-40b8-a133-2cad79d9576c" />

 (Example.
 Bouton_097)

-The boutons will also be linked from an interactive HDBSCAN cluster plot.
+The 3D reconstructions will be linked from an interactive HDBSCAN cluster plot to assist in determining the clusters generated from SegCLR embeddings.